prixite/prixite.github.io/data/product/vfse.md

 description: 'VFSE is an external project of the company'
 ---

-VFSE is a software product which is used to add many systems , networks and sites. we can also add articles related to technologies. here, we can acces other system remotely by connect our syste with VNC server.
+VFSE is a software product which is used to add many systems , networks and sites. we can also add articles related to technologies. here, we can acces other system remotely by connecting our system with VNC server.